In spite of recent interest rates hikes, you may still be able to save money by refinancing.

 Is your credit score a speed bump?

-Once you’ve gathered the rates you can secure if you refinance, compare them with your current rate.
+Once you’ve gathered the rates you can secure if you are refinancing your car, compare them with your current rate.
 Perhaps you tuned up your credit score or joined a credit union so you can qualify for a better rate than you did when you bought the car.

 Even if your credit is sterling, factors beyond your control may negatively impact your refinancing prospects.
 Lenders consider the state in which you live and even the current auto sales environment when setting loan rates and requirements.
 And, as noted, interest rates are beginning to climb.